buildcomplete/crypto-capex-timeline-explorer/readme.md

 }
 ```
-* Notice, all data fecthing stuff was run several times since the rate limit blocked download even though I tried to respoect it.
+* Notice, all data fecthing stuff was run several times since the rate limit blocked download even though I tried to respect it.

 ### Filter data when download has succeded
 ```ruby